LouiseSteward/learn/child-healthcare/text/quiz-09.md

 	-	Rarely it may infect the infant during labour and delivery.
 	-	Children may be infected when bitten by ticks, fleas or mosquitoes.
 	+	The infant may be infected with HIV during pregnancy, labour or delivery.
-3. What is the risk of mother-to-child transmission if the woman is infected with HIV?
+3. What is the risk of mother-to-child transmission if the woman is infected with HIV and antiretroviral prophylaxis is not used?
 	-	5–10%.
 	-	10–15%.
 	+	20–35%.